 The author paints such beautiful personal stories and ties it all together so well with the concepts she is conveying.
 She knows the challenges of being an Alzheimer’s caregiver.
 It would be a beautiful resource to those tackling this difficult struggle.
 I can see it even being utilized as a companion resource for Alzheimer’s support groups.

-Robert M. Brouillette, MS, Pennington Biomedical Research Center, Institute for Dementia Research and Prevention, Louisiana State University, Baton Rouge
+Robert M. Brouillette, Pennington Biomedical Research Center, Institute for Dementia Research and Prevention, Louisiana State University, Baton Rouge